jasongoodwin/authentikat-jwt/README.md

 ---------------

 Pasing a Token is also simple thanks to an extractor.
 You just pattern match against the jwt string.
+You will get the a JwtHeader, a JwtClaimsSetJvalue (json4s AST) and the signature.
+We can import some implicits to pimp out the object and give it some extra functionality.
-Here is an example that will give you back an Option with both the header and the claims set.
+Here is an example that will give you back an Option with both the header and the claims set as a Map.

+    import org.json4s.jackson.JsonMethods._
+    import org.json4s.JsonDSL._

     val headerAndClaims: Option[(JwtHeader, Map[String, String])] = jwt match {
             case JsonWebToken(header, claimsSet, signature) =>
-              Some((header, claimsSet.claims))
+              Some((header, claimsSet.asValues))
             case x =>
               None
     }

+That will turn the ClaimsSet Jvalue into a Map[String, String].
+You can then access the map as any normal map.

+    scala> headerAndClaims.get._2
+    res3: Map[String,String] = Map(Hey -> foo)

+    scala> res3.get("Hey")
+    res4: Option[String] = Some(foo)

 Getting at the Claims
 ---------------------